-Calculate the orthogonal matrix U_Gamma
+Calculate the orthogonal matrix U_Gamma for decomposition in

 Theorem 1 from references.